mjvesa/gui-builder/readme.md

 ## How to develop

-You need a component module (comod), for example the  [Vaadin comod here](https://github.com/mjvesa/comod-vaadin) Build it and put the resulting file into public as `iframe_bundle.js`.
-Then you can build the project.
-It is sufficient to put the files in the public folder to some HTTPS capable server.
-HTTPS is needed for the local file access to work.
+Clonen the repository and performen the usual `npm install` and then `npm run dev`.
+The contents of the public folder need to be served over HTTPS.
+I use the `live-server`extension for VSCode for this.
+A Vaadin project with Lit template files is needed as well to have something to edit.
+There is support for Java templates, check the docs for that.

 Instructions nicked from rollup docs: